con-f-use/sl-simpleterminal/README.md

 - But if `wal` has run in your session, its colors will take priority.

 Note that when you run `wal`, it will negate the transparency of existing windows, but new windows will continue with the previously defined transparency.

-### My pet peeves with st

-Generally I like st and minimalist software and suckless in particular (even donated to them and the registered association is right next to where some my relatives live).
-However, I still have some pet peeves with st:

-- It wraps lines with actual an actual newline character, not a virtual one.
-The means when you copy output, you copy superfluous newlines.
-  It also means:
-- Your old output doesn't resize as you resize the window.
-- There is now good way to copy a part of the output that is larger than the window, since you can't scroll AND select at the same time (again afaik).
-- Middle click copying is slightly broken
-- I know the FAQ about
-  ("Why doesn't the Del key work in some programs?")[(http://git.suckless.org/st/file/FAQ.html)] but even if you apply their fixes, the del key breaks all the time during some time into a shell session.
-- If you want tabs, you can use `tabbed`, sure, but that means your terminal now shows up as `tabbed` instead of `st` to various other programs.
-  I know suckless rationlizes tabbed by saying, it's wasteful to re- implement tabs for every application separately and that they don't want to clutter the binary with them, especially as some users do not need tabs.
-But isn't that what they made shared libraries for?
-- The fact that you have to re-compile and reinstall in order to change settings is just dumb.
-  I know it's just one command that you can automise, it's just inefficient.
-- The scrollback value is not in the config file but rather some preprocessor define hidden in a c file (very minor thing but annoyed perfectionist me).